-Fructose is naturally present in many fruits and vegetables, which people can include as part of a healthful, balanced diet.
+Fructose is naturally present in many fruits and vegetables, which people can include as part of a nutritious, balanced diet.

-They believe that there is not enough evidence to say that fructose is less safe than other similar sugars, such as sucrose and honey, but they recommend limiting all added sugars.
+The FDA states fructose is a safe ingredient to add to foods.
+It adds that there is not enough evidence to say the substance is less safe than other similar sugars, such as sucrose and honey, but it recommends limiting all added sugars.

-There is no recommended minimum or maximum intake of fructose daily because a person does not need this sugar to survive.
+There is no recommended daily minimum or maximum fructose intake because a person does not need this sugar to survive.
 Manufacturers add fructose to foods as a sweetener, but it has little nutritional value.

 Where possible, doctors recommend that people eat fresh, whole foods and avoid frequently eating foods with added sugars.